-- Sprinkle a bit of flour across the top of the dough, then begin shaping it into a round loaf.
+- Begin shaping the dough into a round loaf.
 I like to pull each corner of the dough in towards the center (like I’m folding an envelope) a few times, then flip the dough over and tap it into a nice round loaf.
-(Click here for a video tutorial on this technique!)
+(Watch the video above to see exactly how to do this!)

 - Flour a proofing basket or a small mixing bowl and place your loaf into it seam-side down.
 Cover with a tea towel and let rise another 30 minutes or so, until not quite doubled in size.

 HEAT THE OVEN: